tamanna-singh02/tamanna-singh02/README.md

 I'm a passionate **Software Developer** and a **forever learner**, always excited to explore new technologies and experiment with ideas.

-🔭 Currently working as a **Software Development Intern** at **KocharTech** for the past 9 months, where I build real-time dashboards and backend services that solve practical business problems.
+🔭 Currently working as a **Software Development Intern** at **KocharTech** , where I build real-time dashboards and backend services that solve practical business problems.

 💡 I love **problem-solving** and creating solutions for **real-world challenges**.
 🧠 Solved **300+ LeetCode problems** with a **1500+ rating**, continuously improving my data structures and algorithms skills.